Business intelligence for finance: capabilities, tools, and integrations

 - Home

-- Business intelligence
+- Business intelligence services

-- Business intelligence for the finance sector
+- BI for finance

 How the financial sector uses business intelligence

-Finance business intelligence has a variety of applications, from looking backward to assess financial performance in the past to forward-looking financial management scenario planning and forecasting.
+Finance business intelligence has a variety of applications, from looking backward to assess financial performance in the past to forward-looking scenario planning and forecasting.
 Here, we have outlined some of the possible use cases of business intelligence for finance.

-- Comparing actual performance with the planned one and drilling down into the reasons for any discrepancies
+- Comparing actual financial performance with the planned one and drilling down into the reasons for any discrepancies

-- Strategic planning (budget development, working capital management, risk management, resource management, succession planning, corporate tax planning)
+- Strategic financial planning (budget development, working capital management, risk management, resource management, succession planning, corporate tax planning)

 - Developing and monitoring operational plans and budgets